 The Grand Tour of the Fjords:

 This is an extensive, 8 nights round trip from Oslo, with Fjord cruises on the Geirangerfjord, the Sognefjord & the Hardangerfjord, Flam Railway, Bergen line & Dovre line, the breathtaking Mabbodal canyon & the spectacular Voringfoss waterfall & 2 nights Hurtigruten cruise from Bergen to Trondheim.
 Stays in Oslo, Bergen & Trondheim

-Geirangerfjord & Sognefjord: With cruises on Sognefjord, Aurlandsfjord branch & Geirangerfjord, an overnight Hurtigruten cruise from Bergen to Alesund, Bergen line, Flam Railway & Rauma line, 2 nights in Oslo, 2 nights in Bergen & 1 night in Alesund.
-Duration 6 nights
+Geirangerfjord & Norway in a nutshell: With cruises on Naeroyfjord & Geirangerfjord, an overnight Hurtigruten cruise from Bergen to Alesund, Bergen line, Flam Railway & Rauma line, 2 nights in Oslo, 1 night in Flam, 1 night in Bergen & 2 nights in Alesund.
+Duration 7 nights

 Geirangerfjord Highlights: A 5 nights trip starting in Bergen and finishing in Oslo, with an overnight Hurtigruten cruise and a full day fjord cruise on the Geirangerfjord, the Rauma line and stays in Bergen, Alesund & Oslo